ProfessorX/CIS501/README.md

 ## TODO ##
 1. Finish the modification of your presentation slides, within today.
 The today is defined as, November 27th.

+20131128 Lab 17:17
+1. Finish the Introduction part and the second section.
+Within today.
+2. Review what I have written.